 Beets Or Swiss Chard

-I lump these two together because they’re close relatives, but if you want to save seeds, don’t plant both at the same time in the same area.
+I lump these winter vegetables together because they’re close relatives, but if you want to save seeds, don’t plant both at the same time in the same area.
 Do plant them somewhere because I’m not sure if there’s any vegetable more beautiful to behold than a freshly sliced beet.
 And a mound of rainbow-veined leaves poking out of a harvest basket is pure gardening goodness in a single image.

 Related Post: Companion Planting For Beets